More Information

 They are used in high performance and advanced digital electronic applications where component density, data bus width (up to 128-bit wide) and operating frequency (up to 900MHz) require extensive design work and PWB layout simulations to check/verify signal integrity, EMI, and transition response.

-The preferred simulation model for 3D Plus Stacks is the IBIS Model (I/O Buffer Information Specification).
-It gives the behavioural description of the I/O buffers and package characteristics of a stack.
+The preferred simulation model for 3D PLUS Stacks is the IBIS Model (I/O Buffer Information Specification).
+It gives the behavioral description of the I/O buffers and package characteristics of a stack.

-IBIS models are available for standard products.
+IBIS or EBD models are available on demand for standard products.
 Specific models can be developed on customers’ request.

 Thermal Models